Join us for Eir Nordic Day in Stockholm, October 17, 2025.

 ABOUT THE INITIATIVE

-Eir Nordic is a Nordic collaboration that brings
+Eir Nordic is a Nordic collaboration that brings together people and organisations providing care and support for individuals living with epilepsy and intellectual disability.

-Our mission is to improve knowledge levels, share
+Our mission is to improve knowledge, share

 stories of good care and elevate successful, local

-initiatives to regional best practice.
+initiatives to regional best practices.

-We do this by recognizing those who go above and
+We do this by recognizing those who go above and beyond in delivering care across two categories:

-models and systemic Change-makers.
+individual Role models and systemic Change-makers.

 According to Norse Mythology, Eir is the goddess of healing.